Paid Ads skill

 5. CRM integration: Pass GCLID/FBCLID to CRM for closed-loop attribution

-• All platforms: First-party data (email lists, CRM) is now your most valuable targeting asset
+• First-party data (email/CRM lists, server-side events, logged-in IDs) is now your most valuable targeting and matching asset.

 Platform-Specific Playbooks